On the operator norm of a Hermitian random matrix with correlated entries: Introduction

-Let $H$ be a Hermitian $N\times N$ random matrix such that $H=\smash{\frac{1}{\sqrt{N}}}W$, where $W\in\C^{N\times N}$ has matrix elements of order one.
-For Wigner matrices, i.e., when the entries of $W$ are identically distributed and independent (up to the Hermitian symmetry) with some mild moment condition, it is well known that $\| H\|$ is bounded uniformly in $N$ with very high probability.
-In fact, it even converges to 2 under the normalization $\E |W_{ij}|^2=1$ (see~\cite{BaiYin1988} and~\cite[Thm~2.1.22]{AndersonGuionnetZeitouni2009}, as well as~\cite{FuerediKomlos1981},~\cite{Juhasz1981},~\cite{Vu2007} for more quantitative bounds under stronger moment conditions).
-In contrast, if the entries of $W$ are very strongly correlated, the norm of $H$ may be as large as~$\sqrt{N}$.
-In this paper, we assume the entries of $W$ to be correlated following a \emph{polynomially decaying metric correlation structure} as, e.g., considered in~\cite{ErdosKruegerSchroeder2017}, but with a weaker, summable correlation decay.
-This dependence structure is characterized by the 2-cumulants of the matrix elements $W_{ij}$ decaying at least as an inverse $2+\epsilon$ power of the distance with respect to a natural metric on the index pairs $(i,j)$.
-The higher cumulants follow a similar pattern (see Assumption~\eqref{A3} below).
+In this paper, we assume the entries of~$W$ to be correlated following a \emph{polynomially decaying metric correlation structure} as, e.g., considered in~\cite{ErdosKruegerSchroeder2017}, but with a weaker, merely summable correlation decay.
+This dependence structure is characterized by the 2-cumulants of the matrix elements~$W_{ij}$ decaying at least as an inverse $2+\epsilon$ power of the distance with respect to a natural metric on the index pairs $(i,j)$.
+The higher cumulants follow a similar pattern~(see Assumption~\eqref{A3} below).
 Under these mild decay conditions, we show that $\| H\|$ is essentially bounded with very high probability.

 This result was already stated in~\cite{ErdosKruegerSchroeder2017}, indicating that an extension of Wigner’s moment method applies.
 In the current paper, we carry out this task which turns out to be rather involved.
 In~\cite{ErdosKruegerSchroeder2017}, this bound was used as an apriori control on $\| H\|$ for the resolvent method, leading to optimal local laws for~$H$.
 We remark that it is possible the modify the proof in~\cite{ErdosKruegerSchroeder2017} to obtain the bound on $\| H \|$ directly, i.e., without relying on the current paper.
 However, an independent proof via the moment method has several advantages.
 First, it is conceptually much simpler and less technical than the resolvent approach in \cite{ErdosKruegerSchroeder2017}.
 Further, it only requires the summability of the 2-cumulants (see exponent $s>2$ in~\eqref{A3-2-cumu} below), while \cite{ErdosKruegerSchroeder2017} assumed a faster decay ($s>12$, see~\cite[Eq.~(3a)]{ErdosKruegerSchroeder2017}).
 Lastly, the current method can be generalized to even weaker correlation decays, resulting in correlated random matrix ensembles whose norm grows with~$N$ but slower than the trivial~$\sqrt{N}$ bound.